dongyx/hardv/README.md

 In fact, any line starting with `%` is seen as a card separator, but `%%` is recommended.

+Empty cards are ignored.
+Thus separators can be used as comments, demonstrated by the following.

+	%% This is a card set for hardv(1)
+	%% Created at Feb 1, 1997

+	Q       hex(256) = ?
+	A       0x100
+	%%
+	Q       hex(128) = ?
+	A       0x80

+	%% Arithmetic cards begin

+	Q       1 + 1 = ?
+	A       2
+	%%
+	Q       8 - 5 = ?
+	A       3

+	%% Arithmetic cards end

 See the man page `hardv(1)`
 for the full description of the input format.